Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 You can view all 16 items in the Welcome Pack here.

-If you have a lot of intellectual property such as courses, webinars and website content that needs protecting, I would strongly suggest you get a lawyer to help with your coaching agreement.
+If you have a lot of intellectual property such as courses, webinars and website content that needs protecting, I would suggest you consider having a lawyer to help with your coaching agreement.
 It will be worth the cost in peace of mind.

 So there you have it.
 I hope this has helped you get clear on what you need to know about keeping your coaching business legally congruent and protected from litigation and plagiarism.
 Think of it as an investment in your integrity and peace of mind.